 tickets are limited

-A portion of the proceeds from the Arcadia Edible Garden Tour will go to benefit the House of Refuge community garden.
+A portion of the proceeds from the Arcadia Edible Garden Tour will go to benefit community gardens in the Phoenix area.

 We look forward to meeting you!